Weekly Bulletin Articles

 5. Doctrine that God’s love is shown in answered prayer.
 “What shall we then say to these things?
 If God be for us, who can be against us?
 He that spared not his own Son, but delivered him up for us all, how shall he not with him also freely give us all things?”
 (Romans 8:31-32).
 God is a loving and giving God, and he showed it when he spared not his own Son.

-We have 5 wonderful promises (you can have 5 more in you want to build a sermon with 25 points), we have 5 conditions of our heart that we need to manifest when we come to God, and we have 5 doctrinal lessons that we learn when we study about prayer.
+We have 5 wonderful promises, we have 5 conditions of our heart that we need to manifest when we come to God, and we have 5 doctrinal lessons that we learn when we study about prayer.

 God is good, and God loves for His people to come to him and say, “Dear Lord, I need you.”
 Come to the Lord because he answers prayer.